aswinaus/Reinforcement-Learning/README.md

 Since we have calculated the cosine_similarity_reward for each question in the sample dataset, we have the necessary reward signal.
 To integrate this into a GRPO algorithm, we would need to:

-Define your policy network (e.g., a neural network that takes the question as input and outputs the parameters for your RAG system's retrieval and generation).
+Define the policy network (e.g., a neural network that takes the question as input and outputs the parameters for the RAG system's retrieval and generation).

-Defining a policy network for your example involves creating a model that can learn to influence the RAG system's actions based on the input question to maximize the cosine similarity reward.
+Defining a policy network for the example involves creating a model that can learn to influence the RAG system's actions based on the input question to maximize the cosine similarity reward.
 This is a more advanced step.
 Here's a plan to approach this: